When a crowd is staring blankly at you, how will you engage them?

 But even if you’ve never had any public speaking training and you’re new to public speaking, there are simple steps you can implement to make any public speaking engagement as interesting as possible.

-First of all, it’s necessary to understand that your presentation starts not on the stage, but on paper.
+First of all, it’s necessary to understand that when preparing for a speech, your presentation starts not on the stage, but on paper.
 We recommend starting by brainstorming, then writing, all intimately guided by the following seven questions:

 1. Public Speaking Training 101: Who is my audience?